 Even more dangerous is using religion to refuse medical care and treatment to women.

-The federal Department of Health, under the current administration, has devised a new religious rule that will endanger millions of woman.
+The federal Department of Health, under the Trump administration, devised a new religious rule that will endanger millions of woman.
 Under the rule, health care workers can refuse to treat patients under the guise of religious freedom.

 Such rules already exist, so long as the patient is given notice and options.
 This rule would increase the people and organizations to which it applies, and would cover additional things such as payments, grants, contract, and insurance.
 All a person or organization has to do is claim a religious justification and they can discriminate at will.